-AVANA Mortgage Funds provide flexibility to accredited investors, institutional investors, and family offices.
+AVANA Debt Funds provide flexibility to accredited investors, institutional investors, and family offices.
 We empower our investors to earn a predictable fixed income, paid out on a monthly basis, by investing in a portfolio of commercial mortgages that are secured by real estate that is owned and operated by small businesses across America.
-Our goal is to make sure our mortgage fund is easy to understand.
+Our goal is to make sure our debt fund is easy to understand.
 As Peter Lynch said, “Never invest in any idea you cannot illustrate with a crayon.”

 AVANA holds mortgages on commercial real estate properties owned and occupied by American small and mid-sized businesses in specific niche industries.